-As for Intraframe prediction, HEVC supports 33 angular modes while H.264 only allows 8 different mode.
+As for Intraframe prediction, HEVC supports 33 angular modes while H.264 only allows 8 different modes.
 More angular prediction mode brings HEVC higher coding efficiency and is also helpful for getting a smooth sample surface.
 As for internal Frame prediction, HEVC provides higher compression ratio and picture quality as well as remove redundancy in a video sequence by optimizing the motion prediction.

 • SAO (Sample Adaptive Offset)

-HEVC introduces SAO with the intend to reduce sample distortion, increase the compression ratio, and decrease the bitrate.
+HEVC introduces SAO with the intent to reduce sample distortion, increase the compression ratio, and decrease the bitrate.
 This new in-loop filtering technique classifies the reconstructed samples into various categories based on BO (Band offset) and Eo (Edge offset) to get an offset for each category, and then add that offsets to each sample of each category.
 The adoption of SAO averagely receives 2% to 6% save in bitrate with only a 2% increase in the consumption of decode/encode resources.

 2. Test Data: HEVC VS H.264